PBirungi/gee_danube_flood_detection/README.md

 # gee_danube_flood_detection
 Multi-sensor flood mapping using Sentinel-1 SAR and Sentinel-2 optical data for the June 2024 floods in Bavaria, Germany.

-Bavaria Flood Mapping 2024

-Flood Analysis along the Danube River, Bavaria, Germany
+Flood Analysis along the Danube River in Bavaria, Germany

 In June 2024, heavy rainfall caused significant flooding along the Danube River and its tributaries in Bavaria.
 To map the extent of the flood, this analysis combines Sentinel-2 optical imagery and Sentinel-1 SAR data.
 Optical images provide clear surface information where clouds are absent, while SAR detects water under cloud cover and complements the optical data.